 Finally, crisis management planning doesn’t end with plans and playbooks.
 It’s not unusual for companies to prepare elaborate crisis and emergency plans, only to let them sit on the shelf, untested, collecting dust.

 Crisis management training, here, is crucial.
 Crisis management training not only better prepares your teams for crises, it also exposes some of the flaws in your crisis management planning assumptions in a lower-stakes scenario.

 To sum it up, businesses have to start somewhere.
 The crisis threat is here to stay.
 It’s no longer sufficient for companies to acknowledge the need for crisis management.
 Business leaders need also to spearhead the development of robust crisis management planning efforts, before it’s too late.

-As part of that effort, don’t neglect to procure crisis management software that digitises the resulting crisis management plan, so it’s ready at hand when a crisis strikes.
+As part of that effort, don’t neglect to procure crisis and incident management software that digitises the resulting crisis management plan, so it’s ready at hand when a crisis strikes.
 Not sure what other capabilities you need to look for?
 Download our Crisis Management Software Buyer’s Guide.

 Seth Arenstein, PR News.
 PR News/Nasdaq Survey: Nearly Half of Organizations Shun Crisis Preparation.

 Michelle G. Hough and John Spillan, Journal of Business & Economics Research: Crisis Planning: Increasing Effectiveness, Decreasing Discomfort.

 Deloitte and Forbes: A crisis of confidence.